Sh1n/shin.github.io/content/portfolio/work1.md

 techs = []
 +++

-I have ve been selected for the acceleration program with my startup idea.
+I have been selected for the acceleration program with my startup idea.
 TechPeaks is a People Accelerator involving both individuals and teams to start-up successful global businesses in information technology.
 TechPeaks is based in Trento, Italy, in the heart of Europe.

 <!--more-->